• Thanks for stopping by. Logging in to a registered account will remove all generic ads. Please reach out with any questions or concerns.

 So, the Drums are going to put on an event for the townsfolk.
 An outdoor parade is out of the question, so there's going to be a concert in the community center, roughly four times the size of my apartment living room.
 They would heat the community center to just above freezing when it was going to be used.
 There's this little raised platform at one end of the hall, where we formed up in a shoulder-to-shoulder concert formation.

 The Drum Major, a chain-smoking ectomorph of indeterminate age, but who could pass for sixty-five, was a somewhat nervous individual when it came to speaking in public, odd when you think about how often he had to do it.
 He introduces us and then outlines for the audience, the program for the evening.
-We would play six tunes, Johnny B. would play a few songs on his guitar, (X-Royal will remember this guy,) then we would play six more tunes (which pretty much exhausted our repertoire.) :p
+We would play six tunes, Johnny B. would play a few songs on his guitar, (X-Royal will remember this guy,) then we would play six more tunes (which pretty much exhausted our repertoire.) :P

 The Drum Major, suddenly realizing that probably less than half of the audience understood a word he had said, about-turned and started us off.
 He started to relax once we got going and we made our way through the first six tunes without incident.
 Unbeknownst to the Drum Major, immediately behind him in the front row, a healthy young (eighteen-ish) lady is removing her parka and preparing to feed her baby.
 The old-fashioned way.
 Both barrels. ;D End of first set.

-What happened next was, the Drum Major about-turned, opened his mouth, caught an eyeful and froze solid for about six seconds. :eek: Closed his mouth, about-turned, raised his baton and said, "One, two and-aâ ?, ... and we were caught flat-footed. ???
+What happened next was, the Drum Major about-turned, opened his mouth, caught an eyeful and froze solid for about six seconds. :o Closed his mouth, about-turned, raised his baton and said, "One, two and-aâ ?, ... and we were caught flat-footed. ???
 The audience, catching on immediately, breaks out into a roar of laughter.
 We warbled our way into what was supposed to be the next piece.
 The horn players learned that it's really difficult to play "Paardeburgâ ? and laugh at the same time.
 The crimson-faced Drum Major at this point is staring at the floor and waving his arms above him, looking for all the world like Michael Jackson® in the Thriller® video.
 About halfway through the next Sousa march, the D. Maj. collects himself, then raises his head and tries to conduct what's left of the concert with the biggest ****-eating grin we'd ever seen. :dontpanic: Which begins another wave of laughter amongst the band.
 End of concert.

 I remember, at the end of it all during a rather prolonged exodus, seeing the D. Maj. in the clutches of a large person who we found out was the father of the young bride in the audience.
 Dad is laughing and hugging and flinging-about the poor Drum Major, who now resembles a bewildered, drum major-shaped cat-toy fulfilling its purpose.
 With his daughter translating, we found out that dad was telling the Drum Major that he was the funniest white man he'd ever seen and wanted to invite him home and be funny there.
 The Drum Major eventually manages to decline explaining that we needed to get up early to set up the range for the firepower demonstration the following "dayâ ?.